QuickBooks Blog

 Also consider profit by segment

 There are two ways to calculate profit by segment.
-One option is to identify the specific revenue and costs associated with the segment.
+One way is to identify the specific revenue and costs associated with the segment.
 If you do this, you’ll ignore overhead expenses like business insurance, rent, utilities, and executive salaries.

 Evaluate your business needs

-The evaluation of your bottom line should go beyond merely looking at your bank account.
+The evaluation of your company's bottom line should go beyond merely looking at your bank account.
 Successful business owners know that the company’s ability to make money is not measured by how much money is in the bank.
 Instead, the true determination of financial health comes from an analysis of business activities.

 Related Articles